syl20bnr/spacemacs-elpa-mirror/stable-melpa/mic-paren-readme.txt

+  cursor is between two expressions). o Indication of mismatched parentheses. o Recognition of "escaped" (also often called "quoted") parentheses. o Recognition of SML-style "sexp-ish" comment syntax.
+  NB: This support is preliminary; there are still problems
-  cursor is between two expressions). o Indication of mismatched parentheses. o Recognition of "escaped" (also often called "quoted") parentheses. o Option to match "escaped" parens too, especially in (La)TeX-mode (e.g., matches expressions like "\(foo bar\)" properly). o Offers two functions as replacement for `forward-sexp' and
+      when the parens in the comment span multiple lines, etc. o Option to match "escaped" parens too, especially in (La)TeX-mode (e.g., matches expressions like "\(foo bar\)" properly). o Offers two functions as replacement for `forward-sexp' and